Dissertation Research and Committee Meetings

 Committee Meeting Requirements

-During the 4th or the beginning of the 5th year of graduate studies each MIC student will present their research to members of the BIMS research community in an MIC Departmental Seminar.
+Students are required to present their research at MIC retreats.
+During the 4th or the beginning of the 5th year of graduate studies, each MIC student will present their research to members of the BIMS research community in an MIC departmental seminar.

 Policies and procedures for monitoring of student progress are available on the BIMS Academic Progress and Achievement Committee (BAPAC) website here.